g0401828t/MixerUNet/README.md

 # MixerUNet from TransUNet (Monocular Depth Estimation)
-Using TransUnet and MixerUNet (modified) for depth estimation with kitti dataset and comparing ViT (TransUNet) with MLP-Mixer (MixerUNet) by their performances.
+Using TransUnet and MixerUNet (modified) for depth estimation with kitti dataset and comparing ViT (TransUNet) with MLP-Mixer (MixerUNet) by their performance.

 ## Reference